On the Road

 - In case of emergency, contact Police, Fire or Ambulance by dialling 111.

 - Remember, it’s easy to underestimate New Zealand driving times.
 Take plenty of breaks and give yourself additional travel time to rest and stretch your legs.
-Check out our suggested itineraries and New Zealand driving routes for journey inspiration.
+Check out our suggested itineraries for journey inspiration.